 The river increased by approximately 3.5 m and peaked at about 500 cubic meters/s.

-In April, we experienced a sporadic heavy downpour in the area, which is a rare occurrence for us here at the dry and rocky Richtersveld.
+In April, we experienced a sporadic heavy downpour in the area, which is rare for us here at the dry and rocky Richtersveld.
 This occurrence tells us that we will have a fantastic flower season in Namaqua National Park during August and September.

 It is not common to receive such good heavy rains in the Richtersveld during April.
 This rugged Richtersveld mountain desert is home to a variety of succulent species.
 Good rains in this region will result in a phenomenal flowering season.